aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Executive branch:

-chief of state: President of the Republic Alfred MOISIU (since 24 July 2002)
+chief of state: President of the Republic Alfred MOISIU (since 24 June 2002)

-cabinet: Council of Ministers proposed by the prime minister, nominated by the president, and approved by Parliament
+cabinet: Council of Ministers proposed by the prime minister, nominated by the president, and approved by parliament

 Legislative branch: